everydayhero/react-widgets/README.md

 ##### Options

+- `id`: *required* string id to identify the component.
+- `eventType`: *optional* string event type to compose the event name with id.
 - `campaignUid`: *optional* string campaign uid to filter results by campaign.
 - `campaignSlug`: *optional* string campaign slug to filter results by campaign.
 Requires `country`.
 - `charityUid`: *optional* string charity uid to filter results by charity.